-For years now, I have heard all the claims about fruit being good for type 2 diabetics.
+For years now, I have heard all the claims about diabetes and fruit, and fruit being good for type 2 diabetics.
 And how most fruit has a lower glycemic index and such.

 In general, I disagree with this notion.
 And if you never ate another fruit for the rest of your life, you’d probably be better off.